-Andy, my strong, funny, fierce, cool, calm, and collected husband, was diagnosed with stage 4 colorectal cancer in January of 2017.
-To say we were in shock is an understatement.
+Andy, my strong, funny, fierce, cool, calm and collected husband, was diagnosed with stage 4 colorectal cancer in January of 2017.
+To say we were in shock is the understatement of the year.
+How can this be, the medical professional in me kept asking?
 I kept reviewing the timeline of events.
-He had back pain from golfing 36 holes 3 days in a row in May but clear x-rays.
-He pushed through 6 weeks of physical therapy and later an MRI which showed herniated and bulging discs.
-We thought we had our answer.
+He had back pain from his golf trip but clear x-rays.
 He was constipated from the pain meds.
-The blood in his stool was from his hemorrhoids.
+The blood in his stool was from hemorrhoids.
+The MRI showed herniated and bulging discs.
 In medicine, you could call it the perfect storm of events.
-It was three months after our son Andrew was born, hence the rationale for his fatigue.
+It was also just three months after Andrew was born, hence the rationale for his fatigue.

-I read that 67% of those diagnosed with colorectal cancer saw at least two healthcare providers before being diagnosed.
+I recently read that 56% of those diagnosed with colorectal cancer saw at least two doctors before being diagnosed.
 We saw four.
 When Andy’s journey began, doctors thought his herniated and bulging discs were the source of his pain.
-It was not until efforts to treat the discs were unsuccessful and the pain started to increase severely, that he underwent additional testing.
+It was not until efforts to treat the discs were unsuccessful, and the pain started to increase severely, that he underwent additional testing.
 This resulted in discovering cancer.
 Andy immediately began aggressive chemotherapy.

 Empower: to give strength